solidrock-technology/docs/docs/guide/teams/teams.md

 ## Serving Times

-Serving Times are are a way to organise and categorise your teams by time periods.
+Serving Times are a way to organise and categorise your teams by time periods.
 You can create as many as required but must have at least 1 before being able to create teams themselves.
 They can be called whatever you'd like but some common examples include:

 - Setup
 – At event / During event
-- Setdown / Takedown
+- Set-down / Take-down

 Each serving time must have a name and set of dates to indicate what time period they cover.
 They can also optionally include a description to provide more context.
 This is especially useful to provide clarity to those wanting to be team members as all of this detail is shown to those booking in as they decide when they want to be on team.